Asia

 Decide how many days you will be traveling on the trains within Japan.
 In my case, I bought a 7 Day JR Pass to save a few dollars.
 Japan Rail offers passes for 7 Days, 14 Days and 30 Days, with adult and children’s pricing (under 12).

-TIP: And remember a train ride is necessary to get to Central Tokyo from Narita International Airport, via Tokyo Terminal or Shibuya Terminal, on a JR train.
-Since I was staying in Tokyo for the next four days I didn’t want to pay extra for the 14-day pass.
-Which is more expensive than a round trip JR ticket between Tokyo and Narita.
+TIP: Remember, you’ll need a train ride to get to Central Tokyo from Narita International Airport, via Tokyo Terminal or Shibuya Terminal, on a JR train.
+Since I was staying in Tokyo for the next four days, I didn’t want to pay extra for the 14-day pass, which is more expensive than a round-trip JR ticket between Tokyo and Narita.

 Step 2